Hills vs Mountains: Difference and Comparison

 3. Hills have a milder impact on local climates, while mountains can significantly influence local environments by blocking or redirecting prevailing winds, leading to variations in temperature and precipitation.

-4. Hills have a less global cultural impact, while mountains often hold cultural, religious, or symbolic importance in various societies.
+4. Hills have a less global cultural impact, while mountains hold cultural, religious, or symbolic importance in various societies.

 5. Hills have better soil for farming and vegetation growth due to their gentler slopes and less severe weather conditions.
 In contrast, mountains have thinner soils and harsher climates, leading to different vegetation patterns.